 Want to expand your practice into Japan?
-We are seeking UK law firms to join our business development mission to Japan in early 2020.
+We are seeking UK law firms to join our business development mission to Japan from 17 - 18 February 2020.

-The president of the Law Society of England and Wales, together with the Dai-Ichi Tokyo Bar Association, will lead a business development mission for members to Japan in early 2020.
+The president of the Law Society of England and Wales, together with the Dai-Ichi Tokyo Bar Association, will lead a business development mission for members to Japan on 17 and 18 February 2020.

 We are looking for UK law firms from a range of sectors that wish to be introduced to firms in Japan to join this mission.